Heatstroke and Car Safety

 - Take a photo of the car’s color, model, make, and license plate.

 - Call local authorities and police or the fire department.

 - Don’t leave the scene until the situation has been resolved.

 - If the dog is clearly suffering from heatstroke and it’s a matter of life or death, break the window.
 Paying for a window is worth saving a life.

 It’s Hot Enough to Fry An Egg

 Have you heard this saying before?
 Well in Texas, it’s true.
 When walking your dog, keep in mind that if it feels hot enough to fry an egg outside, the ground probably is.
 In the sun, asphalt can reach a sizzling 135 degrees — more than hot enough to cook an egg AND the bottom of your dog’s paws.

-Hot sidewalks, pavement and parking lots can cause burns, permanent damage and scarring after just one minute of contact.
+Hot sidewalks, pavement, and parking lots can cause burns, damage, and scarring after just one minute of contact.
 Rapid burns and blistering can occur at 150 degrees.
 Hot pavement can also increase the heat in dogs’ bodies, causing heatstroke.
 Walk your dog during the cooler part of the day in the shade and on the grass, or at night.